awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-windows-client.md

 By default, the 1\.0\+ and 2\.0\+ Windows clients don't use a proxy server\.
 To specify a proxy server, use the following procedure\.

-1. In the Amazon WorkSpaces client application, open the **Advanced Settings** dialog box\.
+1. In the Workspaces client application, open the **Advanced Settings** dialog box\.

 1. In the **Proxy Server Setting** area, select **Use Proxy Server**, enter the proxy server URL or IP address and the port, and choose **Save**\.

 ## Command Shortcuts<a name="windows_shortcuts"></a>

-The Amazon WorkSpaces Windows client supports the following command shortcuts:
+The Workspaces Windows client supports the following command shortcuts:
 + Ctrl\+Alt\+Enter—Toggle full screen display
 + Ctrl\+Alt\+F12—Disconnect session

 ## Disconnect<a name="windows_disconnect"></a>

 To disconnect the Windows client application, you have several options:
-+ In the Amazon WorkSpaces client application, go to **Amazon WorkSpaces**, and then choose **Disconnect WorkSpace**\.
++ In the Amazon Workspaces client application, go to **Amazon Workspaces**, and then choose **Disconnect WorkSpace**\.
 Your WorkSpace session ends, but the client application continues running in case you want to log in again\.
-+ In the Amazon WorkSpaces client application, go to **Amazon WorkSpaces**, and then choose **Quit Amazon WorkSpaces**\.
++ In the Amazon Workspaces client application, go to **Amazon Workspaces**, and then choose **Quit Amazon Workspaces**\.
 Your WorkSpace session ends, and the client application closes\.
-+ In the Amazon WorkSpaces client application, close the WorkSpaces client window by clicking the close \(X\) button in the upper\-right corner\.
++ In the Amazon Workspaces client application, close the WorkSpaces client window by clicking the close \(X\) button in the upper\-right corner\.
 In the **End Session** dialog box, choose **Yes**\.
 Your WorkSpace session ends, but the client application continues running in case you want to log in again\.
 + You can also log off of the WorkSpace\.
-In the Amazon WorkSpaces client application, go to **View**, and then choose **Send Ctrl\+Alt\+Delete**\.
+In the Amazon Workspaces client application, go to **View**, and then choose **Send Ctrl\+Alt\+Delete**\.
 Choose **Sign Out**\.
 Your WorkSpace session ends, but the client application continues running in case you want to log in again\.

 ## Clipboard Support<a name="windows_clipboard_support"></a>